 4. Look at all the information and tools in your plan.

 Estimate activity durations before you can plan how long each job phase will take.
 It is essential to know who is doing what and what they need to do their part.

 Use your project plan to list all subcontractors involved in each phase.
 Ask them to estimate the time it will take to put together their materials, what they will use, and how much each step will take.
 Before you start scheduling, you must have a complete list of all materials used.
 Take a copy of the code inspections and requirements from your local office, and add them to your schedule.

 You will need to research your job details to find out what restrictions apply.
 This will allow you to create a more efficient schedule and ensure that your project meets local building regulations.

-5. No matter how small or large the task, prioritise it
+5. No matter how small or large the task, prioritize it

 Planning a project is incomplete without knowing which tasks are most important and which can be delayed.
 It will allow you to ensure that your schedule is complete by compiling a full list of all functions, broken down into the essential steps required for each task.
 You can also see how delays in any area could affect the whole job.